Stance4Health-Dev/docs/README.md

 In a development based on continuous integration, the workers/developers who are implementing the system share their work together, pooling it in common with the rest of the members, in an **automatic** and **systematized** way.
 The development is continuous because each worker pools his work in common constantly, every time he fixes a bug, implements a new feature or some characteristic.

 You can implement CI without using third-party tools, but it becomes very tedious.
 Because we need to take control of source code, manage the versions, perform unit tests, etc. For this there are services that can help us, such as the **git version control system**, which is what we use for the project.
 Then, thanks to its use, the development becomes systematized.
 The development of the project advances through changes, these changes are the modifications we make to the files within the version control system and  published later, **commit**, so the repository is updated.
-We can also bring the changes, that some of the members made, of the repository to have our workspace always updated.
+We can also bring the changes, that some of the members made of the repository to have our workspace always updated.
 Git keeps information about what has been modified, who modified it, when it was modified and in some cases why it was modified.
 In this way, we have a history of all the changes that are presented in the project, allowing us to interact with the versions and go back if something went wrong.

 What can we keep in a version control system? mainly the source code is saved, however it is not the only thing, we can store anything digital, for example images, icons, sound, videos, binary files, libraries, and even the same project documentation, from which you are reading.